Nursery and Early Years’ Education Security

 It is vital that you have a Data Privacy Impact Assessment in place that covers all your responsibilities under the GDPR.

 If you’d like advice on safety monitoring for your nursery setting, please get in touch with us.
-You can also read our comprehensive blog on the matter here
+You can also read our comprehensive article on CCTV in Nurseries

 How can technology support day nurseries in the wake of overwhelming staff shortages?